How Accurate Is Turbcast's Turbulence Forecast? An Honest Breakdown

 - Convective turbulence near thunderstorms - thunderstorm cells are smaller (5-20 km) than the model grid (~25 km), so a forecast can say "convective probability moderate" while the actual cells are either right on your flight path or 50 km north of it.
 The picture sharpens as departure approaches but never reaches the precision of CAT forecasts.

-- Localized clear-air events — CAT can appear and dissipate in 20–30 minutes.
-A 6-hour-old WAFS forecast can miss something that materializes between cycles.
+- Localized clear-air events - CAT can appear and dissipate in 20-30 minutes.
+Even an hourly model can miss something that materializes between cycles.
 We mitigate this by overlaying live PIREPs (which are minutes-fresh) on the model layer, but there's always some lag.

 - Severity at the high end - the difference between "moderate" and "severe" is critical for passenger experience but is forecast with significant uncertainty.
 Severe events are statistical outliers and atmospheric models smooth them out.